Getting around Vietnam is usually easier than people expect right up until the point where the destination stops being obvious.

 This is one of those travel moments where English can be mostly fine until it suddenly is not precise enough.

-A short phrase for “here,” “this address,” or “is this correct?” does more for you than trying to improvise a whole sentence when everyone is already moving.
+A short phrase for “here,” “this address,” “how much is the fare,” or “please use the meter” does more for you than trying to improvise a whole sentence when everyone is already moving.

 One clear next step